One Day Trip to Bath from London

 About Bath

-Famous for its Roman Baths museum, Bath is the largest city in Somerset county in England.
-Located in the River Avon, the city is named after the baths built by Romans.
-In 1987, the city was added to the World Heritage site list.
-Founded in the 7th century AD, Bath is one of the top ten English cities visited most by overseas tourists.
+Renowned for its iconic Roman Baths museum, Bath is the largest city in Somerset County, England.
+Situated along the banks of the River Avon, the town derives its name from the baths constructed by the Romans.
+Acknowledging its historical significance, Bath was added to the World Heritage Site list in 1987.
+Established in the 7th century AD, Bath has secured its place among the top ten English cities frequented by international tourists.

 Pulteney Bridge

-Designed by a British architect Robert Adam in a Palladian architecture style, Pulteney Bridge is a bridge over River Avon.
-The bridge is named after Frances Pulteney, who was the wife of Scottish advocate, landowner and politician William Johnstone.
+Crafted in the Palladian architectural style by British architect Robert Adam, the Pulteney Bridge spans the River Avon.
+The bridge derives its name from Frances Pulteney, the wife of Scottish advocate, landowner, and politician William Johnstone.

 Roman Baths and Roman Baths Museum

-With over 2000 years of history, the Roman Baths is the number one place to visit when in Bath.
-The temple on the site dates back between 60 and 70 AD and is a very well preserved baths (spa) that were built and used by Romans.
+Boasting a rich history spanning over 2000 years, the Roman Baths is the premier destination in Bath.
+The temple on this site dates back to 60 and 70 AD, presenting a remarkably well-preserved complex of baths (spas) constructed and utilized by the Romans.

 Also read | One of the bucket list items to visit is The Colosseum in Rome.
 It is a brilliant example of how Roman architecture looked like.

-- Open every day 9 AM to 6 PM with last entry at 5 PM.
+• Open daily from 9 AM to 6 PM, with the last entry at 5 PM.

 Bath Abbey

-Also known as the Abbey Church of Saint Peter, the Bath Abbey is a parish church that was founded in the 7th century.
-The church is built in the Perpendicular Gothic architecture and has magnificent windows and yellow-gold stones.
-The price for visiting the church starts from 6.50 pounds per adult.
+Also referred to as the Abbey Church of Saint Peter, Bath Abbey is a parish church with roots dating back to the 7th century.
+Constructed in the Perpendicular Gothic architectural style, the church showcases splendid windows and is crafted from yellow-gold stones.
+Admission to the church begins at £6.50 per adult.

 Kingsmead Square